ephs/textArcade/README.md

 To compile:
-gcc textArcade.c -o textArcade
+gcc main.c -o main

 To run:
-./textArcade
+./main